Lauren Ledwell, Director, Digital Transformation, RBC, talks about the burning platform for transformation & change within a big organization.

 Pictures and/or videos will be taken during this event.
 By purchasing a ticket you are giving us the right to take pictures/videos and post them on social media and our website.
 Should you wish to be exempted from pictures/videos please let any staff with cameras know if they approach you.

-Get crucial insights for your website that will improve usability, accessibility, and inclusivity so your site can be used and enjoyed be even more people.Order an Inclusive Website Audit today!
+Get crucial insights for your website that will improve usability, accessibility, and inclusivity so your site can be used and enjoyed be even more people.Order an Essential Website Audit today!